A Minority Government in Israel?

-It would be a first in Israeli history.
-No minority government has every been established immediately after Knesset elections.
-There have been several minority governments over the years, but they all resulted from the desertion of coalition factions mid-term.
+This would be a first in Israeli history.
+No minority government has ever been established immediately after Knesset elections.
+There have been several minority governments over the years, but they all resulted from the defection of coalition factions in mid-term.
 Yitzhak Rabin’s second government is the prime example.
-After Shas jumped ship in September 1993, it continued in office as a minority government resting on only the 56 MKs of Labor and Meretz and survived thanks to the outside support of the Arab parties.
+After Shas jumped ship in September 1993, it continued in office as a minority government, which depended on only the 56 MKs of Labor and Meretz, and survived — thanks to the outside support of the Arab parties.

-Another point is that many Israelis feel that a minority government is somehow incompatible with democracy.
-This reflects the Israeli political tradition, which calls for the formation of the broadest possible coalition (exclusively of Jewish parties, of course), as well as a conception of democracy in which only majority decisions are legitimate.
-Specifically, many Israeli Jews do not consider the Arabs to be legitimate partners in government and consequently reject the formation of a minority government that relies on the support of the Arab factions.
+Many Israelis feel that a minority government is somehow incompatible with democracy.
+This reflects the Israeli political tradition, which calls for the formation of the broadest possible coalition (made up exclusively of Jewish parties, of course), as well as a perception of democracy in which only majority decisions are legitimate.
+Specifically, many Jewish Israelis do not consider the Arabs to be legitimate partners in government, and consequently reject the formation of a minority government that relies on the support of the Arab factions.

 So should we conclude that a minority government is the best option available to us today?
 Not necessarily.
 Even though such a government could function just as well as a majority government, it is not certain that it would enjoy strong public legitimacy.
-In addition, most of the minority government options being floated today, especially for one supported both by Yisrael Beitenu and the Joint List, would be too broad and heterogeneous to function well over time.
-On the other hand, if the choice is between a minority government and another round of elections, it is certainly possible that the former is preferable.
+In addition, most of the minority government options being floated today, especially for one supported both by Yisrael Beitenu and the Joint List would be too broad and heterogeneous, in terms of political views and ideology, to function well over time.
+On the other hand, if the choice is between a minority government and another round of elections the former option might just be preferable.

 The article was published in the Times of Israel.